jovick-coder/jovick-blog/A Beginner's Guide to Node.js Folder Structure Simplify Your Backend/index.md

+---
+Title: "Mastering Backend Node.js Folder Structure A Beginner’s Guide"
+Description: "Learn how to organize your Node.js backend with this beginner-friendly guide on folder structure and best practices."
+---
 # Mastering Backend Node.js Folder Structure: A Beginner’s Guide

 **Building a Node.js backend is exciting, but organizing your code can be challenging.
 Learn how to create a clean, maintainable folder structure with this step-by-step guide.**